Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Results

 \subsubsection{Author Affiliation}

-The affiliation can potentially influence the credibility of the studies.
-We identified the following categories: Academia, Industry and Standardization Bodies.
-The authors of the selected articles can belong to one or more of these three categories.
-Within the literature, authors associated with industry form the category with the most selected articles (26), followed by authors belonging to academia (21).
-Authors affiliated with standardization bodies are the least represented (6).
+The affiliation can potentially influence the credibility and the reach of the sources.
+We identified the following categories: Academia, Industry, and Standardization Bodies.
+The authors of the selected sources can belong to one or more of these three categories.
+Authors associated with industry form the category with the most selected sources (31), followed by authors belonging to academia (29).
+Authors affiliated with standardization bodies are the least represented (8).